flpolyshape/flpolyshape.github.io/index.md

 ## Welcome to SHAPE

 This website will be where all resources used in SHAPE workshops will be hosted.
 Feel free to explore.
-If you have an idea for a workshop please submit it at click [here](https://goo.gl/forms/ml36tPrbH5ZOfXXI3).
+If you have an idea for a workshop please submit it [here](https://goo.gl/forms/ml36tPrbH5ZOfXXI3).

 ### Workshops